Stocks slump again. This time, it's retailers such as Target spooking investors

 The stock markets dropped again on Wednesday, extending their miserable run this year as earnings from retailers including Target and Walmart reinforced worries about the health of the U.S. economy.

-The sharp declines were sparked after retailers warned they were facing higher costs and slowing sales, both of which were eating into their profit margins.
+The sharp declines were sparked by a warning from retailers that they have been facing higher costs and slowing sales, both of which have been eating into their profit margins.

 They represented the latest in a series of corporate results and economic indicators showing how inflation is starting to dent the economy's prospects.